jamespmernin/Ajax-HTTP-Intro/README.md

 **Why do we care?**

 Because why recreate data when we don't have to?
 Think about past projects or ideas that would be easier if you could pull in data already gathered elsewhere..

+**Why now?**

+As we move into building single page applications, now is the perfect time to start understanding how to obtain data on the client side, and then render it on the browser.

 ## API Exploration